MIKIHERSHCOVITZ/BookingOperationRoom-2024/README.md

 6. **Add Room**: User can add new rooms to the system.
 7. **Delete Room**: User can delete existing rooms from the system.

+Image of the website is attached at the bottom

 ## Prerequisites

 - Python 3.8+